XLabCU/jupyterlite-testing/content/start.md

 ### 3. Backlinks Panel
 Press **Alt+B** to open the backlinks panel.
 It should show which notes link to this file.

+**Currently, it is only showing backlinks for materials at the same level**.

+Incidentally, also shows backlinks in markdown blocks in ipynb files (at the same level).

 ### 4. Search
 Press **Alt+F** to search across all markdown files and notebooks.